-In Australia and New Zealand, Veolia employs in 2021 more than 4,600 employees across more than 190 locations.
-People are at the core of what we do as a global champion of Ecological Transformation.
+In Australia and New Zealand, Veolia employs more than 5,750 employees in more than 300 locations.
+People are at the core of what we do as a global champion of Ecological Transformation, permanently acting to reconcile human progress and environmental protection.

-We are committed to ensuring our impact on our community through employment, supply chain and our operations is ethical, fair and in the best interests of people and our environment.
+We are committed to ensuring our impact on our community, through employment, supply chain and our operations, is ethical, fair and in the best interests of people and our environment.